Creating a Digital Ministry Strategy for Your Church

 4 Questions About Digital Ministry Your Church Needs to Answer

-At Resi, we spend a lot of time discussing and exploring new ways livestreaming church services can help pastors like you connect with visitors who check out your church digitally.
+Did you know digital ministry can make your physical church’s discipleship better?
+With 91% of churches livestreaming, we spend a lot of time discussing and exploring new ways livestreaming church services can help pastors like you connect with visitors who check out your church digitally.
 We also talk about how livestreaming makes it easier for your regular attendees to stay connected to your church when (for whatever reason) they cannot attend physically.

-Perfect attendance is not one of the fruits of the Spirit.
+Perfect attendance is not one of the fruits of the Spirit

 From Sunday to Every Day